Freescale/gstreamer-imx/README.md

   Command lines which use that compositor can make use of hardware-accelerated compositing simply by replacing "compositor" with "imxg2dcompositor", for example.
 Furthermore, the imx compositor elements also allow for 90-degree step rotations, alpha blending, aspect ratio correction, and empty region filling.
-* Video4Linux source element with i.MX specific enhancements for zerocopy
+* Video4Linux source element with i.MX specific enhancements for zerocopy; can also be controlled via the GstUriHandler interface, making it possible to show camera feeds directly with uridecodebin and playbin simply by specifying a `imxv4l2src://<camera device name>` URI
 * G2D/IPU/PxP video sinks support tearing-free vsync output via page flipping